23 setembro 2025

 The same team will be reunited: me, Oliver Hoeller, Nina Johansson and Jane Blundell.
 We had a great time as friends and teaching together.

-Don't waste your time and go check and apply to this incredible course on this link! (there's great gifts if you submit early!)
+Don't waste your time and go check and apply to this incredible course on this link!

 This time, I will be teaching a workshop titled: